saveriocastellano/signal-bot-nodejs/README.md

 # Usage #

-Look at `run.js` to understand how to use the SignalBot class.
+Read the content of `run.js` to understand how to use the SignalBot class.
 Here is how the code looks like:

 ```
     let bot = new SignalBot({account: '+38124962777'});